aws/graph-notebook/additional-databases/graphdb/README.md

 For instructions on setting up and running GraphDB locally, please refer to the [GraphDB Quickstart](https://graphdb.ontotext.com/documentation/standard/quick-start-guide.html) guide.

-After the local setup of GraphDB is complete, the configuration to connect is the following:
+After the local setup of GraphDB is complete, use one of the following configurations to connect:

+Queries:
 ```
 %%graph_notebook_config